abhisheks2010/ALLCDRTOSQL1/readme.md

 requirements.txt: A list of all the Python libraries required to run the pipeline.

-.env: A configuration file for storing all secrets and settings (API keys, database credentials).
+.env: A configuration file for storing all secrets and settings for all customers.

-schema.sql: The SQL script to create the initial raw data staging table.

-schema_phase2.sql: The complete SQL script to create all final dimension and fact tables for the data warehouse.
+schema_phase2.sql: The complete SQL script to create all final dimension and fact tables for a single customer's data warehouse.

-Getting Started
+🚀 Getting Started
 Follow these steps to set up and run the ETL pipeline.

 Prerequisites